13 British Comedies On Netflix To Help You Laugh Your Way To Stress-Free Bliss

 The escapism that Netflix provides also exists in the climate of increased awareness around stress and anxiety.
 There are now guides published by health services across the UK describing the effect of stress and detailed solutions to alleviate its symptoms.
 According to the Mental Health Foundation, when stressed, your body creates "a stress response" which can present itself as feelings of constant anxiety, mood swings, depression, loss of appetite, and an inability to sleep.
 It is recommended that if you are feeling this way for a prolonged period of time, you should seek medical support, but if you're experiencing stress as part of a short-term pressure point, there are other ways to relax which might help you.

 One such approach might be to look for a quick comedic pick-me-up.
 Hey, it might help restore your balance, or at least keep you distracted for a few hours.
 Below are just a handful of sitcoms and shows to calm your stress with the pure unadulterated joy of comedy.
-From the violent slapstick stylings of Rik Mayall and Ade Edmondson on Bottom, to the deadpan delivery of Steve Coogan, this is British comedy at its best.
+From the hilarious antics of the Derry Girls to the surreal stylings of Will Sharpe in Flowers, this is British comedy at its best.
 So pour a cuppa, sit down, and indulge in my picks of the best British comedies on Netflix.

 1. 'Absolutely Fabulous'